sammagnet7/DSA-CP-C_plus/Striver_sheet/Docs/Striver_sheet-Notes.md

 <span style="color: violet; font-size: 18px;">**Miscs continues:**</span>

-1. In c, once array is passed through method calling, then it is becomes a pointer and it's size can not be calculated with sizeof() op.
+1. In c, once array is passed through method calling, then it becomes a pointer and it's size can not be calculated with sizeof() op.
     ```c
           void reverse(char arr[]){
           // int len = sizeof(arr)/sizeof(arr[0]); // Wrong because arr is a pointer here, and sizeof(arr) returns size of pointer i.e. 4 or 8 always.